MarketIN-Inc/marketin_laravel_bridge/README.md

 - CDN defaults for both the SDK (`https://cdn.jsdelivr.net/gh/MarketIN-Inc/sdk@latest/marketin-sdk.min.js`) and the bridge bundle—no publishing step required.
 - Environment-driven configuration so each deployment can set the required brand identifier (with optional fallbacks).
 - Optional `@marketinTracking` directive to push structured events into the data layer you already use.
-- **Automatic conversion tracking**: Middleware intercepts Paystack verification responses and queues conversions automatically—no code changes required.
+- **Automatic conversion tracking**: The package listens to Paystack verification responses emitted by Laravel's HTTP client and queues conversions automatically—no code changes required.
+A middleware fallback is included for teams that proxy the raw JSON directly to the browser.
 - Drop-in conversion pipeline: attribution parameters survive gateway redirects and confirmed Paystack webhooks queue a Market!N conversion without manual wiring.
 - Automatic Paystack instrumentation: metadata injection, webhook dispatching, and conversion queuing now run out of the box—no checkout boilerplate required.
 - **Comprehensive logging**: When `MARKETIN_DEBUG=true`, see exactly what's happening in `laravel.log` with actionable error messages and clear success indicators.